Install

 pull-requests: write

-Create a new workflow file at .github/workflows/terraform-plan.yml in your repository:
+Create .github/workflows/terraform-plan.yml in your repository:

 name: Terraform Plan on Pull Request